nhsconnect/integration-adaptors/mhs/README.md

 MHS takes a number of environment variables when it is run.
 These are:
 * `MHS_LOG_LEVEL` This is required to be set to one of: `NOTSET`, `INFO`, `WARNING`, `ERROR` or `CRITICAL`.
 Where `NOTSET` displays the most logs and `CRITICAL` displays the least.
 * `MHS_STATE_TABLE_NAME` The name of the DynamoDB table used to store MHS state.
+* `MHS_OUTBOUND_TRANSMISSION_MAX_RETRIES` This is the maximum number of retries for outbound requests.
+If no value is given a default of 3 is used.

 ## Running Unit Tests
 - `pipenv run unittests` will run all unit tests.